A fever is defined as a body temperature higher than normal.

 Make sure that your dog continues to eat and drink and take his temperature a few times a day.
 If his body temperature goes over 104.5°F, take him to the vet immediately.

-In the meantime, give some vitamin C to your dog to boost his immune system.
+In the meantime, give some vitamin C supplements such as Wholistic Pet Organics Ester-C Supplement to your dog to boost his immune system.
 (Dosage: 5-10 mg/lb, 2-3 times daily).

-There is also a natural remedy called Newton Homeopathic for Fever and Infection, which helps reduce fever and relieve such symptoms as lethargy and appetite loss.
+There is also a natural remedy called Newton Labs Homeopathics Remedy for Fever and Infection, which helps reduce fever and relieve such symptoms as lethargy and appetite loss.